ST10483995/ST10483995_ExamApp/README.md

 ![Exam App View scrn](https://github.com/user-attachments/assets/deb5124b-a698-4fce-8092-4b6cf42d785a)

-The Detailed Views screen has an empty space that takes up most of the screen to allow the
+The Detailed Views screen has an empty space that takes up most of the screen to allow the summary of all the playlists to be displayed and the average rating to be shown as well.
+On the bottom of the screen are 3 buttons that will; Show the playlists on the screen, Show the average rating on the screen, and return the user back to the main screen.

 ![Exam App detailed working](https://github.com/user-attachments/assets/fefdbd76-a451-43a3-a0cb-f974e4752ad3)

+The picture shows the all of the playlists that the user created.
+The average rating will be displayed when the user presses on the Average Button.